University of Minnesota Administrative Policy

 Sponsored Projects Administration (SPA)

-In addition to the responsibilities stated under "Managing the Distributed Research Data Management Environment," the UCCS Committee reports back regularly to the VP for Research, the VP and CIO, the VP for Clinical Affairs, and the University Librarian and Dean of Libraries (Twin Cities campus),/Director of Libraries (Duluth, Crookston, Morris, and Rochester campuses)), who, in turn, assign primary responsibilities for implementation to respective units.
+The Institutional Cyberinfrastructure Group (ICIG) reports back regularly to the VP for Research and Innovation, the VP and CIO, the VP for Clinical Affairs, and the University Librarian and Dean of Libraries (Twin Cities campus), who, in turn, assign primary responsibilities for implementation to respective units.
 The implementation of each of the research data management solutions becomes the responsibility of the unit to which primary responsibility is assigned, but must be consistent with University technology standards developed by OIT.
-The UCCS Committee must be respectful of the varying capacities of colleges, schools, and system campuses to manage research data, implying that the same type of research data may require different solutions for different units.

-Work with OVPR, OVPCIO, and AHC (in case of health-related research data) to identify and track their research data management needs, including future capacity needs.
+Work with RIO, OVPCIO, and HIPCO to identify and track their research data management needs, including future capacity needs.

 University Librarian and Dean of Libraries